annameliksetian/annameliksetian.github.io/index.md

 - **Bilingualism Matters – Kraków Branch**.
 As a member of Bilingualism Matters Kraków, I help promote research-based awareness of bilingualism among educators, families, and policymakers.
 Our page: [bmkrakow.uj.edu.pl/zespol](https://bmkrakow.uj.edu.pl/zespol).

 ## Grants and scholarships

-- **Research grant "Research Support Module" within the Excellence Initiative** (Oct 2024).
+- **Research funding "Research Support Module" within the Excellence Initiative** (Oct 2024).
 I received a grant for the data collection within a project exploring the role of the context of migration on language control in multilingual language production in a collaboration with prof. dr Judith Kroll and PhD candidate Guadalupe Mesdosa.
 Grant nr: WSPR.WSDNS.1.4.2024.41(2).

 - **Scholarship for young researchers, Polish National Science Centre** (Oct 2022).
 I received a stipend for working on a project "Competition or cooperation?
 Impact of short-term and long-term language experience on language regulation and cognitive functions in bilinguals" implemented at the Psychology of Language and Bilingualism Laboratory, Jagiellonian University.
 Grant nr: UMO-2015/18/E/HS6/00428.

-- **Research grant "Research Support Module" within the Excellence Initiative** (July 2022).
+- **Research funding "Research Support Module" within the Excellence Initiative** (July 2022).
 I received a grant for the implementation of a project exploring the role of mutual intelligibility on language control in multilingual language production, which then constituted a part of my PhD project.
 Grant nr: WSPR.WFiloz.1.5.2022.7.

-- **Lane Kirkland Scholarship Program** (Sep 2020 - June 2021).
+- **The Lane Kirkland Program Scholarship** (Sep 2020 - June 2021).
 I was awarded a scholarship for two-term university training at selected Polish universities within the Lane Kirkland Scholarship Program.
 The Program is funded by the Polish-American Freedom Foundation and is administered by the Leaders of Change Foundation.
 During the program, I explored vocabulary learning strategies of Ukrainian natives learning Polish as a foreign language.

 - **ERASMUS+ Academic Mobility Program Scholarship** (Feb - July 2019).
 I was selected to participate in the ERASMUS+ Academic Mobility Program.
 During one semester, I studied at the Institute of Psychology in Jagiellonian University, successfully passing 8 courses (34 ECTS) with GPA of 4.9.